What is This Simulation?

 - Alive: Number of living creatures

-- Oldest Living: Age of the oldest living creature (with Select button to monitor it)
+- Oldest Living: Age of the oldest living creature (Select to monitor it)

-- Active Creature: Select a creature to monitor its neural network diagram
+- Active Creature / Monitoring: Select a creature to view live neural network diagram

 Settings Panel: